wwargack/cpe322/readme.md

 # CPE 322

-Labs 1, 2, 3, and 4 stevens were completed 3/19.
+Labs 1, 2, 3, and 4 stevens were completed Mar/19.

-Lab 4 mycpu login errors fixed 3/20.
+Lab 4 mycpu login errors fixed Mar/20.

-Labs 5 and 6 were completed 3/20.
+Labs 5 and 6 were completed Mar/20.

+Lab 7 was completed Mar/26.